jxvar6s/SQL_Pracice/creating_db.md

 ```
 mysql> DROP DATABASE db_name;
 ```
-By listing the available table, we can notice that the dropped table no longer exists.
+By listing the available tables, we can notice that the dropped table no longer exists.
 ```
 mysql> SHOW DATABASES;